LeeAnnEditor/o365hq/blog/We’re excited to announce that Microsoft has acquired FSLogix.md

 +++
-title = "We’re excited to announce that Microsoft has acquired FSLogix" description = "A leading innovator of solutions that reduce the amount of hardware, time, and labor required to support desktop virtualization platforms." date = 2018-11-21
+title = "We’re excited to announce that Microsoft has acquired FSLogix" description = "FSLogix is a leading innovator of solutions that reduces the amount of hardware, time, and labor required to support desktop virtualization platforms." date = 2018-11-21

 [taxonomies]